jake-soloff/PairSwap-ICI-Experiments/.ipynb_checkpoints/README-checkpoint.md

   Implements **cross-bin matching** for a user-specified number of bins $K$.

 - **`neighbour_matching`**
-  Implements neighbour matching, which matches $(Y,Z)$ tuples based on their nearest neighbors in $Z$-space.
+  Implements neighbour matching, which matches $(Y,Z)$ tuples based on their nearest neighbours in $Z$-space.

 - **`PairSwapICI_test`**
   Computes the $p$-value for the PairSwap-ICI test, given a dataset of $(X,Y,Z)$ and a matching strategy $M$ (e.g., neighbour or cross-bin matching).